sobolevn/git-secret/_posts/2017-02-26-git-secret-whoknows.md

 ## DESCRIPTION
-`git-secret-whokowns` prints list of email addresses which are used as labels for currently public keys added to the local keyring.
+`git-secret-whoknows` prints list of email addresses which are used as labels for currently public keys added to the local keyring.

 ## OPTIONS